Entry Requirements

 relate the subject to your own experiences or future career fields.

-What extra support will do students get?
+What extra support will students get?

 Our teaching staff are incredibly quick to support students in lessons, which includes getting the support of surrounding students in class.
 We run regular weekly lunchtime drop in sessions where students come in and ask questions from lessons and homework tasks.
 In addition, students who are finding the course difficult go to extra lessons in the second year of study to lift their performance.
 Finally, we offer extensive revision lessons in the run up to the final exams, at the end of the second year of study.